mramirez600/apiRepo/readme.md

-# DevCamper API
+# CampDev API

-> Backend API for DevCamper application, which is a bootcamp directory
+> Backend API for CampDev application, which is a bootcamp directory

 ## Usage